 Employees shall be granted two (2) floating holidays.
 Employees with a beginning date of employment after June 30, will only receive one (1) floating holiday for that calendar year.
 Floating holidays must be used within the same calendar year as they are accrued and cannot be carried over to the next calendar year.
 They must be taken in their entirety and may not be used in increments.
-To take a Floating Holiday, employees must give their supervisor adequate notice.
+To take a Floating Holiday, employees must give their supervisor a minimum of seventy-two (72) hour notice.
 Employees will not be paid for any unused Floating Holidays upon separation of employment, and they may not be taken once a separation date has been announced.